 Thanks to the wonderful women in my life who have contributed thousands of hours of conversation and written communication.
 I plan to include many in this project.
 I’ve often wished I could monitor a moment-to-moment social media wall for parents and share ‘real time’ conversation regarding this subject but it has rarely worked out because of the nature of my job.
 Thankfully, I have found alternative ways to stay in communication with those going through the death of a child and have developed some wonderful and lasting connections over the last 7+ years. -Marsha

-- All entries are not readily available for access, thus no ‘list’ of posts or categories exist on the sidebar.
+- All entries are not readily available for access, thus the categories list on the sidebar is limited.
 Once in awhile there will be a link to another post either at the end of or within the body of a post.
 Feel free to connect with me via my personal Facebook wall.
 Let me know when you connect that you are a bereaved parent.